 For bios on our JCEP teachers, please see the JCEP Teachers page.

-Parents receive reports from teachers about what happened in class and the homework via the Kol Ami JCEP list serve.
+Parents receive reports from teachers about what happened in class and the homework via a Google Groups listserv which you will be added to upon enrollment of your child.

 The final year of JCEP is a preparatory year for the students’ Bnai Mitzvah.
 Students learn many of the key prayers that they will lead during their Bar/Bat Mitzvah service, as well as how to study a Torah portion.
 More information on the Bnai Mitzvah program can be found here.